Skip To Main Content

 If you purchased your home from someone else, the price you paid is your purchase price (plus certain settlement and closing costs).
 Your closing statement should list all of these costs.
 Don't include:

-• The prorated amounts for property taxes and interest.
+• the prorated amounts for property taxes and interest

 If you built your home, your original cost is the cost of the land, plus, the amount it cost you to construct your home, including,

-• Amounts paid to your contractor and subcontractors,
+• amounts paid to your contractor and subcontractors

-• Your architect fees, if any, and
+• your architect fees, if any

-• Connection charges you paid to utility providers.
+• connection charges you paid to utility providers

 If you inherited your home, your basis in the home will be the number you use for "original cost."

-• For death’s in any year except 2010, your basis is the fair market value of your home on the date of the previous owner's death, or on the alternate valuation date if the executor of the estate elected to value the estate's assets as of six months after the owner's death.
+• For deaths in any year except 2010, your basis is the fair market value of your home on the date of the previous owner's death, or on the alternate valuation date if the executor of the estate elected to value the estate's assets as of six months after the owner's death.

 • If the person died in 2010, special basis rules apply depending on your relationship to the deceased.
 Check with the executor of the estate, who should be able to provide you with information about the basis of your home.